LogiqApps-AS/dalux-sync-power-platform-connector/README.md

 ### How to build a new release?

 Follow these steps to manually create a new release on GitHub:
-1. Create a New Tag: Use the naming convention `v.x.x.x`, where x is a digit.
-For example: v.1.0.0.
+1. Create a New Tag: Use the naming convention `v.x.x.x.x`, where x is a digit.
+For example: v.1.0.0.0
-2. Determine the Build Number: The final version of the solution will be v.1.1.0.buildNumber, where `buildNumber` corresponds to `github.run_number`.
-3. Generate Artifacts: Ensure that the artifact name is automatically derived from `package/Other/Solution.xml` using the `UniqueName` attribute.
+2. Generate Artifacts: Ensure that the artifact name is automatically derived from `package/Other/Solution.xml` using the `UniqueName` attribute.
-4. Update Documentation: Make sure all relevant documentation is up-to-date with the new release details.
+3. Update Documentation: Make sure all relevant documentation is up-to-date with the new release details.
-5. Publish the Release: On GitHub, draft a new release, add the appropriate tag, and upload the managed and unmanaged solution files.
+4. Publish the Release: On GitHub, draft a new release, add the appropriate tag, and upload the managed and unmanaged solution files.

 ## 📦 Artifacts